2017 Jewish Community Center bomb threats

 In early 2017, a wave of more than 2,000 bomb threats were made against Jewish Community Centers in the United States, United Kingdom, Australia, New Zealand, Norway, and Denmark.
-Two arrests and two convictions were made in connection with the threats: Michael Ron David Kadar, a dual American-Israeli citizen, who received a ten year sentence, along with Juan M. Thompson, a former journalist, who received a five year sentence.
+Two arrests and two convictions were made in connection with the threats: Michael Ron David Kadar, a dual American-Israeli citizen, who received a ten-year sentence, along with Juan M. Thompson, a former journalist, who received a five-year sentence.
+Kadar was said to have acted out of boredom, while Thompson had sought to frame a woman whom he'd previously dated.

 Theories

 Jerry Silverman of the Jewish Federations of North America said the threats were part of a "coordinated effort" to intimidate American Jews.
 In February, during an interview on CNN, U.S. Congressman Jerrold Nadler said that some supporters of Donald Trump were responsible for the threats.
 Trump denounced the JCC bomb threats and anti-Semitism, and said that this may be a case of someone trying to make others look bad.

-In an op-ed for The Baltimore Sun, deputy editor Tricia Bishop said the threats represent a growing attitude of racial intolerance in the United States, but probably no specific group or person was responsible for the threats.
-She implored readers to "stand up ... before it's your children they come for".
+In an op-ed for The Baltimore Sun, deputy editor Tricia Bishop said the threats represent a growing attitude of racial intolerance in the United States, but likely no specific group or person was responsible for the threats.
+She implored readers to "stand up ... before it's your children they come for."